longle0702/FinanceBenchRag/README.md

 which chunk comes right before/after it — so a later retrieval step can pull in neighboring chunks for extra context, not just the single best match.

+A page that has no extractable text at all (i.e. it's a scanned image, not real text) is detected and skipped rather than producing garbage — this turned out to apply to all 8 KraftHeinz filings in the catalog, which are scanned images with no text layer.
+OCR is not implemented, so these are logged as `likely_scanned_or_image` and left out.

 Useful options (chunk size, table format, image DPI, etc.) are all listed with defaults in **[EXTRACTION_PLAN.md](EXTRACTION_PLAN.md)** under "Configuration reference" — that file also explains the *why* behind each design choice (font-kerning quirks in these PDFs, why tables need a different detection strategy than plain text, etc.).

+## Data cleaning

+Raw text pulled straight out of a PDF is messy — it comes out line-by-line, not as proper paragraphs, and repeats things like page headers on every single page.
+Before anything gets chunked or embedded, each document goes through these cleaning steps:

+1. **Repeated header/footer removal** — any line (e.g. a "Table of Contents" running
+   footer) that shows up on more than 60% of a document's pages gets detected once and stripped everywhere, so it never pollutes a chunk's text (`pdf_io.compute_boilerplate_lines`).
+2. **De-hyphenation** — PDFs wrap words across lines with a hyphen (`"cash-"` / `"equivalents"`); these get rejoined into `"cash equivalents"` (`narrative.HYPHEN_BREAK_RE`).
+3. **Whitespace normalization** — repeated spaces/tabs collapsed to one space.
+4. **Paragraph reconstruction** — the PDF gives text one line at a time; lines are regrouped into real paragraphs based on the vertical spacing between them (`narrative.join_block_paragraphs`).
+5. **Table cell cleaning** — currency/negative-sign symbols that land in their own grid cell (e.g. `"$"` next to `"2,853"`) are merged back together, and every value is parsed into a proper positive/negative number, filtering out fragments that aren't really values (`tables._merge_prefix_cells`, `tables.parse_numeric`).
+6. **Corrupt-file isolation** — if one PDF is broken or unreadable, only that document fails (logged with its error); the rest of the batch keeps going.

+(Scanned/image pages with no real text layer — see the KraftHeinz case above — are also caught here and skipped rather than cleaned, since there's no text to clean.)

+What's deliberately **not** done: no lowercasing, stemming, or stopword removal — those would hurt embedding quality for semantic search, not help it.
+The font-kerning glitch that occasionally splits a word in two (e.g. `"Cash and cash e quivalents"`) is left as a documented known limitation rather than patched with a fragile heuristic — see `EXTRACTION_PLAN.md`'s Edge Cases section for why.

 ## 5. What's next (not built yet)